jimmieldavisjr/saharacommerce-dotnet/README.md

-# 🌍 SaharaCommerce
+# 🌍 Sahara Commerce

-**SaharaCommerce** is a real-world business portfolio project developed to demonstrate my evolving skills and understanding within the field of **Software Engineering**.
+**Sahara Commerce** is a real-world business portfolio project developed to demonstrate my evolving skills and understanding within the field of **Software Engineering**.

 This project is not only to showcase my **technical development capabilities**, but also to reflect my growing competence in **Business Analysis** and **Project Management**.
 The intention behind SaharaCommerce is to create a well-rounded demonstration of my ability to plan, build, and deliver software that is aligned with both user needs and business goals.